-The College can trace its origins to modest beginnings when on 1st February 1962 it opened its doors to only 55 pupils, all boys.
+The College can trace its origins to modest beginnings when on 1 February 1962, we opened our doors to only 55 pupils, all boys.
 Co-education was not to come for another 14 years.
 Founders Robin Savory and Chris Hurley long had a dream of starting a Catholic School run by the Catholic laity.
 In this, they had the support of Archbishop Denis Hurley.
 So, from the start, the School had a strong religious element strengthened in later years with a broader Christian base.
 Between 1962 and 1992 the School was served by 3 Headmasters, Robin Savory, Chris Hurley and Bill Pickering.
 Much was achieved in that time, notably the acquisition of considerable tracts of land, some of which carried buildings which have remained part of the central core of the School.
-However, numbers never rose above a maximum of 197 and in 1990 the School was facing closure.
+However, numbers never rose above a maximum of 197 and in 1990 the school was facing closure.
 A vigorous campaign was launched and a major step was the establishment of a Primary School, based in the Farmhouse.

 Choose the right school today so your child